kjosib/kjosib.github.io/documenting.md

 * Move fast and break things?
 * Correctness first, performance later?

+How do we think about, and balance:
+* cost, schedule, and scope?
+* capacity, performance, reliability, availability, and correctness?

+Interpersonal: *Free clue: Meet these people.*
+* Who are the stakeholders?
+* What sibling projects or infrastructure teams will you need to be on good terms with?
+* How shall the team communicate with other teams, and about what kinds of things?

+### Technical Overview:

 What are the major "system metaphors"?

 Note any confusing vocabulary or words overloaded with many definitions.
 Do you have jargon specific to your company, task force, project, or team?

-Are there sibling projects or infrastructure teams you'll need to be on good terms with?
-Secure an invitation to meet and greet.
+Describe the system boundary: What systems and actors provide and consume the inputs and outputs?

+In what environment must the system work?
+Linux?
+The surface of another planet?

 ### High-Level Functional Breakdown:

+A project might reasonably be broken into sub-projects based on scope, technology, or other factors.
+At this level, pretty pictures (e.g. functional block diagram) are nice but not absolutely necessary.
+Note how the team talks about these distinctions.

 What subprojects are there?
 What are they for, and how do they communicate?